 We link our environmental focus events to local, national and international community campaigns such as Earth Hour, European Week for Waste Reduction and Go Green Week.
 In October 2018 we participated in the Scottish Government led Climate Week with a range of initiatives across our campuses and a range of communication across a range of University websites and social media channels.
 We also have links to many organisations within Edinburgh and beyond such as the Home Energy Scotland Advice Centre, The City of Edinburgh Council and RSPB Scotland for communication and events throughout the year.

 The travel choices made by our staff, students and visitors at Edinburgh Napier has an impact on the communities surrounding our campuses, Edinburgh and beyond.
-Our next travel survey is planned for October 2016.
+Our most recent survey was carried out in March 2017.
 The results will be added to the information gained within the 2011 and 2013 surveys and will help the development of a new Travel Plan for the University which will supersede the current Strategic Transport Policy.